redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

 The choice processes on-chain the `payloadHex` passed as an argument and returns a `RedStoneResult` tuple representing the aggregated values (of each feed passed inside `feedIds`) and the data timestamp.

-The method doesn't modify the contract's storage.
+The method doesn't modify the contract.

 #### ⨒ WritePrices